The Lofverstrom group

 Marcus Lofverstrom

-Assistant Professor, Department of Geosciences
+Associate Professor, Department of Geosciences

-Marcus is an assistant professor in the Department of Geosciences at the University of Arizona.
+Marcus is an associate professor in the Department of Geosciences at the University of Arizona.
 His research group conducts novel research in the fields of atmospheric dynamics, (paleo-)climatology, and glaciology to understand the evolution of the climate system over multi-millennial time scales.
 Numerical modeling is an important component of his research program, and the group is utilizing models over a broad range of complexities: from conceptual and linear steady-state models, to fully coupled state-of-the-art Earth-system models.

 Email: lofverstrom at arizona dot edu